bharath969/Bank-customer-Churning-prediction/README.md

 Upload the given data and create a dataframe for further statistical analysis

 ### Exploaratory Data Analysis:
-*.A detailed exploaration of the data is done to understand the key features
+* A detailed exploaration of the data is done to understand the key features
 * The data is heavyly skewed towards the people who will not churn.
 * `Visualizations:`
 > * Histograms of features like CreditScore, Age, and Balance to show their distribution.